Their operating systems are unbelievably efficient as compared to the bloatware we see floating around today.

 Operating Systems in the public domain

 There’s a couple of operating systems out there in the public domain.
-IBM was forced by the US government to do this, because the funding for the development of the systems was done by them.
+IBM was forced by the US government to do this, because the funding for the development of the systems was done on a federal government level.
 That gave hobbyists the opportunity to adapt these OS’s.
-They are: OS/VS1, VM/370 and MVS3.8j.
+The most well known are: OS/VS1, VM/370 and MVS3.8j.

-On the sub pages (see the menu above) you will find more information regarding this emulator and about The IBM 370 Operating Systems.
+On the other pages (see the menu above) you will find more information regarding this emulator and the IBM 370 Operating Systems.